apache/pulsar/site2/docs/functions-develop.md

 Since Pulsar 2.1.0 release, Pulsar integrates with Apache BookKeeper [table service](https://docs.google.com/document/d/155xAwWv5IdOitHh1NVMEwCMGgB28M3FyMiQSxEpjE-Y/edit#heading=h.56rbh52koe3f) to store the `State` for functions.
 For example, a `WordCount` function can store its `counters` state into BookKeeper table service via Pulsar Functions State API.

 States are key-value pairs, where the key is a string and the value is arbitrary binary data - counters are stored as 64-bit big-endian binary values.
-Keys are scoped to an individual Pulsar function, and shared between instances of that function.
+Keys are scoped to an individual Pulsar Function, and shared between instances of that function.

-You can access states within Pulsar functions using the `putState`, `getState`, `incrCounter`, `getCounter` and `deleteState` calls on the context object.
+You can access states within Pulsar Functions using the `putState`, `getState`, `incrCounter`, `getCounter` and `deleteState` calls on the context object.
 You can also manage states using the [querystate](pulsar-admin.md#querystate) and [putstate](pulsar-admin.md#putstate) options to `pulsar-admin functions`.

 ### API

 <!--DOCUSAURUS_CODE_TABS-->
 <!--Java-->
-Currently Pulsar Functions expose following APIs for mutating and accessing State.
-These APIs are available in the [Context](functions-api.md#context) object when you are using [Java SDK](functions-api.md#java-sdk-functions) functions.
+Currently Pulsar Functions expose the following APIs for mutating and accessing State.
+These APIs are available in the [Context](functions-develop.md#context) object when you are using Java SDK functions.

 #### incrCounter